 Nadeem Nisar has served as a director the Company since December 2020.
-Mr. Nisar has also served as a Managing Director of Fortistar since July 2008, where he serves as Head of Fortistar's Investment Team.
+Since July 2008, Mr. Nisar has served as a Managing Director of Fortistar and Head of Fortistar's investment team.
 Mr. Nisar is a member of Fortistar's management and investment committees which oversee the operations of Fortistar's portfolio companies.
 Mr. Nisar serves on the board of directors of several of Fortistar's portfolio companies, including CarbonFree Chemicals LLC, Braven Environmental and Pellucere Technologies.
 Since joining Fortistar in 2008, Mr. Nisar has been executing Fortistar's successful long-term strategy of sponsoring control investments in large scale power generation and energy infrastructure companies as well as leading Fortistar's growth equity investments in biofuels, carbon capture and circular economy sectors.
 Prior to Fortistar, Mr. Nisar was a member of Deutsche Bank AG's Power & Utilities group and Credit Suisse Securities (USA) LLC's M&A and Global Energy teams where he advised on \$30 billion in M&A and \$20 billion in financing transactions.
 Mr. Nisar has a BS in Electrical Engineering from Washington University and a BA in Physics and Economics from Ohio Wesleyan University.

 Ashok Vemuri has served as a director of the Company since July 2022.
-Mr. Vemuri also serves on the board of directors of Version 1, and served as the Chairman of the board of directors of OSG Billing from July 2020 to September 2022.
-He also serves on the board of directors of Version 1, and served as the Chairman of the board of directors of OSG Billing from July 2020 to September 2022.
-He also served as Chief Executive Officer and a Director of Conduent Incorporated, a global digital interactions company, from the company's inception as a result of the spin-off from Xerox Corporation in January 2017 through August 2019.
+Since January 2023, Mr. Vemuri has also served on the board of directors of Version 1.
+From July 2020 to September 2022, Mr. Vemuri served as the Chairman of the board of directors of OSG Billing.
+He also served as Chief Executive Officer and a Director of Conduent Incorporated, a global digital interactions company, from the company's inception as a result of the spinoff from Xerox Corporation in January 2017 through August 2019.
 He previously served as Chief Executive Officer of Xerox Business Services, LLC and as an Executive Vice President of Xerox Corporation from July 2017 to December 2017.
 Prior to that, he was President, Chief Executive Officer, and a member of the Board of Directors of IGATE Corporation, a New Jersey-based global technology and services company now part of Capgemini, from 2013 to 2015.
 Before IGATE, Mr. Vemuri spent fourteen years in a variety of leadership and business development roles at Infosys, a multinational consulting and IT services company, where he joined as a business development manager and rose to serve as a member of the board.
-Mr. Vemuri is a member of the CEO Action for Diversity & Inclusion.
-He holds a Bachelor of Science degree from St. Stephen's College, Delhi, and received his MBA from the Indian Institute of Management, Ahmedabad.
+Mr. Vemuri holds a Bachelor of Science degree from St. Stephen's College, Delhi, and received his MBA from the Indian Institute of Management, Ahmedabad.
 Mr. Vemuri has served as a director for The Kroger Co.
 (NYSE: KR) since 2019, where he sits on the Audit and Financial Policy Committees.